Beirut Travel Guide

-Associated with a long running civil war that had raged in the 1970’s and 1980’s, Beirut has been largely free of that strife since that conflict ended in 1989 (save the occasional bombing from Israel), but it has largely retained its bad reputation since that time.
+Associated with a long running civil war that had raged in the 1970’s and 1980’s, Beirut has been largely free of that strife since that conflict ended in 1989, but it has largely retained its bad reputation since that time.

 This is a shame, as the city has tons of attractive qualities, not the least of which is a nightlife scene that is incredibly infectious.
 Additionally, it has many natural draws, starting with its choice frontage on the Mediterranean, and extending to some geological formations well worth checking out.